MachineMC/Machine/CONTRIBUTING.md

 All variables that are either not annotated or annotated with `@NotNull` are expected to be non-null.
 Null value is allowed only for variables marked with `@Nullable`.
+We encourage the use of the Optional for returning when dealing with nullable values.

 ### Specific Information